 We are delighted to build on our previous successful partnerships with Ulster Bank to offer a new, highly competitive and SME-friendly source of long term finance.”

-The €300 million scheme is offered in partnership with the Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine, and benefits from a guarantee from the European Union under the European Fund for Strategic Investments (EFSI), The European Investment Bank and The European Investment Fund.
+The €300 million scheme is offered in partnership with the Department of Enterprise, Trade and Employment and the Department of Agriculture, Food and the Marine, and benefits from a guarantee from the European Union under the European Fund for Strategic Investments (EFSI), The European Investment Bank and The European Investment Fund.

 For more information about the SBCI Future Growth Loan Scheme or to set up an appointment with one of our dedicated team, visit www.ulsterbank.com, or contact your Ulster Bank representative.